LichtLiu/LYX-academic/_pages/about.md

 💼 My current job position is Software Engineer at ROCAF.
 Focus on improving the Air Force's web application services and promoting overall information system security.

-📍 I'm also interested inn playing piano and reading.
+📍 I'm also interested in playing piano and reading.

-## Overview
+## #Overview
 ID: LichtLiu

 Occupation: 	Software Engineer @ ROCAF